 Participation is Empowering: the verdict is still out Read More

 Whenever I fill out a job application, there are those little demographic questions at the end and I’m always a bit stymied.
 They ask if I have a disability that should be taken into account.
 I don’t, but in the world of academia I feel like I should say yes.
-I’m diabetic, and post-PhD it’s starting to become a tangible hindrance for the first time in my life.
+I’m diabetic and due to constant fear I keep wearing diabetic socks for men so as to prevent foot complications and my post-PhD it’s starting to become a tangible hindrance for the first time in my life.

 Ever the optimist, I tend to dismiss the cases in which the fact that I have a chronic disease directs my decisions.
 But lately, the cases have piled up to the point I need a cathartic moment to vent.
 And while a personal subject, I hope my thoughts can be either enlightening or instructive to those thinking about personal health in the ivory tower.
 Because that’s part of the problem – something held close because it’s personal keeps the issue out of public discourse, which is precisely where solutions might someday emerge.